CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 its items are removed individually in deterministic deepest-first order.
 Locked or administrator-protected files are reported and skipped; other cached artifacts continue to be removed. `.gitkeep` sentinels remain preserved.

+The maintenance menu and direct actions also expose `RemoveCheckpoints` and `RemoveAllData`.
+They use the same interactive `[y/N]` confirmation as log, cache, uninstall, and desktop-release removal actions. `RemoveAllData` clears the configured resource root's database sidecars, checkpoints, models, tokenizers, and logs while preserving application files, templates, and `.gitkeep` sentinels; external databases are not modified.